bkaminski/K911-Website-Reboot/README.md

 <p>Theme customizer options will be added to the theme in order to allow client to update specific portions of the website with ease.
 Bootstrap 4 is being used to handle the need for a responsive library that is mobile-first.</p>

 <p>The aim of the project is to allow easier requests for transport for people in emergent situations with their pets.
-The current website is difficult to navigate, espically on mobile.
-It also leaves the end user unsure of what steps to take to get their injured pet transported to a vetrinary clinic.</p>
+The current website is difficult to navigate, especially on mobile.
+It also leaves the end user unsure of what steps to take to get their injured pet transported to a veterinary clinic.</p>

 <p>The final product will be a fully functional CMS using WordPress that will allow for easy client updating and app-like design on mobile phones with a focus on those in emergent situations that need to take action immediately.</p>